numanzamandipuu/Notation/README.md

 Once the cloning process is done, you can contribute in several ways:

-- **Report issues:** If you come across a bug or have an idea for an improvement, you can report it on the project's [GitHub Issues](https://github.com/numanzamandipuu/Notation/issues) page.
+- **Report Issues:** If you come across a bug or have an idea for an improvement, you can report it on the project's [GitHub Issues](https://github.com/numanzamandipuu/Notation/issues) page.

 - **Submit Pull Requests:** If you are interested in contributing code to the project, you can fork the repository, make changes to your forked copy, and then submit a [Pull Request](https://github.com/numanzamandipuu/Notation/pulls) to merge your changes back into the main codebase.